mappu/miqt/cmd/genbindings/README.md

 ## Configuration

-It's tested to work on with Debian 12 / Qt 5.15 / Clang 14 / GCC 12.
+It's tested to work on with Debian 12 with system packages (Qt 5.15 / Qt 6.4 / Clang 14 / GCC 12).

 You should check the following configuration: